 Selection of Books

 Books are chosen by computer, based on grade level.
 Specific titles, series, and authors may be requested or reserved.
 Requested books will be sent by the next mailing or as soon as the title becomes available.

 Circulation of books is based on a “turn-around” system.
-Books are sent to subscribers for a period, not to exceed two months.
+Books are sent to subscribers for a period, not to exceed three months.
 The books should then be returned to the Library in the same mailing box in which the books were sent.
 It is only necessary to pull out the mailing label and reverse it.
 The return address is printed on the reverse side.
 No postage is required.
 When the books are received and checked in, a new selection of books is immediately made and sent at the next mailing.
 A request for extension of time is available upon request.

 A complete record is maintained of all titles sent to the subscriber, thus assuring no duplication of future mailings.

 Mailings usually include at least four titles.
 Schools and teachers may request additional books.
 Please indicate specifics on the application.

 For reasons beyond our control a book may be mailed damaged or with missing pages.
 We would appreciate it if you call it to our attention.
 Repairs can then be made when the book is returned.